swcarpentry/collaborative-lesson-development/README.md

 anonymously during class (e.g., on small pieces of paper like sticky notes or through anonymous surveys).

-Pre- and post-class surveys should be used to uncover larger issues, particularly those arising from developers not fully understanding their audience, e.g., assuming prior knowledge that learners do not have.
+Pre- and post-class surveys and interviews should be used to uncover larger issues, particularly those arising from developers not fully understanding their audience, e.g., assuming prior knowledge that learners do not have.
 Post-class surveys are most effective when conducted 30-90 days after class; this gives people time to reflect, so their feedback will more accurately reflect what they learned rather than how entertained they were.
+Clearly-stated learning objectives (Rule 3) are essential here, as they tell assessors what they should be measuring.

 ## 8) Reduce, re-use, recycle